paquettm/420-302-VA_A23/Controlling_LEDs_w_RPi_and_Python.md

 Your LEDs should now start displaying a binary count of seconds from 0 to 59.
 Each LED represents a binary digit, and they will change to display the current seconds.

 **4. Lab Questions:**
 - Observe the behavior of the LEDs.
 What do you notice as the seconds change from 0 to 59?
+And 59 to 0?
 - How does the `format(seconds, '06b')` function work in formatting the binary representation?
 - What would you need to modify in the code if you wanted to use different GPIO pins for the LEDs?